dtrelogan/react-formstate/api.md

 ### <a name="FormState.constructor">constructor(React.Component formComponent)</a>

-create a root form state instance. please pass your root form component so that the form state instance can manipulate its state.
+creates a root form state instance.

+pass your root form component to the constructor to allow the form state instance to manipulate component state.

 ```jsx
 export default class UserForm extends React.Component {